Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Note

-Pulling in all kiwi-systemdeps packages can result in quite some packages to become installed on the host.
-This is because the required packages itself comes with a number of dependencies like java for jing as one example.
+Pulling in all kiwi-systemdeps packages can result in a large number packages installed on the host., because the required packages themselves have other dependencies (for example, java for jing).

 7.2 Setting up Repositories

-A crucial part of each appliance is the repository selection.
-KIWI NG allows the end user to completely customize the selection of repositories and packages via the repository element.
+The repository selection is a crucial part of an appliance.
+KIWI NG allows the end user to customize the selection of repositories and packages via the repository element.

 7.2.1 Adding repositories

-KIWI NG installs packages into your appliance from the repositories defined in the image description.
-Therefore at least one repository must be defined, as KIWI NG will otherwise not be able to fetch any packages.
+KIWI NG installs packages into an appliance from the repositories defined in the image description.
+This means that at least one repository must be defined.
+Otherwise, KIWI NG cannot fetch any packages.

 <!-- snip -->